pxc/gitbook/text/49_Browsing_Git_Objects/0_ Browsing_Git_Objects.markdown

     add emphasis

-The "tree" object here refers to the new state of the tree:
+The _tree_ object here refers to the new state of the tree:

     $ git ls-tree d0492b36
     100644 blob a0423896973644771497bdc03eb99d5281615b51    file.txt
     $ git cat-file blob a0423896
     hello world!

-and the "parent" object refers to the previous commit:
+and the _parent_ object refers to the previous commit:

     $ git-cat-file commit 54196cc2
     tree 92b8b694ffb1675e5975148e1121810081dbdffe